radius-project/design-notes/template/0000-design-template.md

 # Title

-* Status: Pending/Approved
+* **Status**: Pending/Approved
-* Author: Your name (@YourGitHubUserName)
+* **Author**: Your name (@YourGitHubUserName)

 ## Overview

 <!--
 Provide a succinct high-level description of the component or feature and where/how it fits in the big picture.
-The overview should be one to three paragraphs long and should be understandable by someone outside Radius team.
+The overview should be one to three paragraphs long and should be understandable by someone outside the Radius team.
 -->

 ## Terms and definitions

 <!--
-These terms are internal to your design and will not be shared publicly.
+Include any terms, definitions, or acronyms that are used in this design document to assist the reader.
+They may or may not be part of the user-facing experience once implemented, and can be specific to this design context.
 -->

 ## Objectives

 <!--
-Describes goals/non-goals and user-scenario of this feature to understand the end-user goals.
+Describe goals/non-goals and user-scenario of this feature to understand the end-user goals.
-* If the feature shares the same objectives of the existing design, link the existing doc rather than repeat the same context.
+* If the feature shares the same objectives of the existing design, link to the existing doc and section rather than repeat the same context.
 * If the feature has a scenario, UX, or other product feature design doc, link it here and summarize the important parts.
 -->